 •C.V. or résumé

-Post-Baccalaureate Certificate in Instructional Design: Reference Template, Application Questionnaire, Record Card
+Graduate Certificate or Diploma in Instructional Design: Reference Template, Application Questionnaire, Record Card

-Post-Baccalaureate Certificate in Technology-Based Learning: Reference Template, Application Questionnaire, Record Card
+Graduate Certificate or Diploma in Technology-Based Learning: Reference Template, Application Questionnaire, Record Card

 *Transcripts should be in the original language.
 If you submit transcripts in a language other than English or from an institution outside of Canada, you must: